-- (b) Upon the occurrence of a Notice Event, the Issuer shall file, or cause the Dissemination Agent to file, a notice of such occurrence with the MSRB via EMMA in a timely manner not in excess of ten (10) Business Days after the occurrence of the Notice Event. - The financial statements described in Section 6.
+- (b) Upon the occurrence of a Notice Event, the Issuer shall file, or cause the Dissemination Agent to file, a notice of such occurrence with the MSRB via EMMA in a timely manner not in excess of ten (10) Business Days after the occurrence of the Notice Event. - financial statements described in SECTION 6.
 Accounting Standards.
-Section 4(a)(i) above shall be audited in accordance with generally accepted accounting principles applicable in the preparation of financial statements of the Issuer as promulgated by the Financial Accounting Standards Board, the Governmental Accounting Standards Board, or such other body recognized as authoritative by the American Institute of Certified Public Accountants or any successor body, as applicable ("GAAP"), and shall also comply with applicable federal and state auditing statutes, regulations, standards and/or guidelines.
-The Issuer may from time-to-time modify its accounting principles to the extent necessary or desirable to comply with changes in either GAAP or applicable federal and state statutes, regulations, standards and/or guidelines.
-Any such modification of accounting standards or principles to conform to changes in either GAAP or applicable federal or state auditing statutes, regulations, standards or guidelines shall not constitute an amendment to this Disclosure Agreement within the meaning of Section 9 hereof, but such modifications shall be disclosed in the first Annual Report to be provided subsequent to such modifications. - Section 7.
+The Section 4(a)(i) above shall be audited by either a certified public accountant or an independent public accountant and shall be prepared in accordance with both (a) generally accepted accounting principles applicable in the preparation of financial statements of the Issuer as such principles are from time-to-time promulgated by the Financial Accounting Standards Board, the Governmental Accounting Standards Board, or such other body recognized as authoritative by the American Institute of Certified Public Accountants or any successor body ("GAAP"), and (b) applicable federal and state auditing statutes, regulations, standards and/or guidelines; provided, however, that the Issuer may from time-to-time modify its accounting principles to the extent necessary or desirable to comply with changes in either GAAP or applicable federal and state statutes, regulations, standards and/or guidelines.
+Any such modification of accounting standards or principles to conform to changes in either GAAP or applicable federal or state auditing statutes, regulations, standards or guidelines shall not constitute an amendment to this Disclosure Agreement within the meaning of Section 9 hereof, however, such modifications shall be disclosed in the first Annual Report to be provided subsequent to such modifications. - SECTION 7.
 Termination of Reporting Obligation.
 The Issuer's obligations under this Disclosure Agreement shall terminate upon (a) the legal defeasance, prior redemption or payment in full of all of the Bonds, or (b) the assumption by a successor Obligated Person of all of the obligations of the prior Obligated Person both hereunder and under the Bonds.
-The prior Issuer shall provide timely written notice to each Repository of any termination of its obligations hereunder. - Section 8.
+The prior Issuer shall provide timely written notice to each Repository of any termination of its obligations hereunder. - SECTION 8.
 Dissemination Agent.
-The Issuer may, from time-to-time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement, and may discharge any such agent, with or without appointing a successor Dissemination Agent. - Section 9.
+The Issuer may, from time-to-time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement, and may discharge any such agent, with or without appointing a successor Dissemination Agent. - SECTION 9.
 Amendments. (a) Notwithstanding any other provision of this Disclosure Agreement, the Issuer may modify or amend this Disclosure Agreement.
 The Issuer acknowledges and agrees that the current SEC interpretation of the Rule requires satisfaction of the following preconditions for any amendment: - (i) the modification or amendment is being made in connection with a change of circumstances that arises from a change in legal requirements, change in law, change in the identity, nature or status of the Issuer, or change in the type of business conducted by the Issuer; - (ii) this Disclosure Agreement, as amended, would have complied with the requirements of the Rule as of the date of issuance of the relevant Bonds, after taking into account any amendment or interpretations of the Rule, as well as any change in circumstances; and